Xyclade/MachineLearning/Readme.md

 ```

 This pre-processing of the data is very common and can be a real pain when your data is not standardised such as with the dates and senders of these emails.
-However given this chunk of code we now have available the following properties of our example data:(full email, receiving date, sender, subject, body).
+However given this chunk of code we now have available the following properties of our example data: full email, receiving date, sender, subject, and body.
 This allows us to continue working on the actual features to use in the recommendation system.

 The first recommendation feature we will make is based on the sender of the email.
 Those who you receive more emails from should be ranked higher than ones you get less email from.
 This is a strong assumption, but instinctively you will probably agree, given the fact that spam is left out.
 Let's look at the distribution of senders over the complete email set.